<!--saved--> 2024_Ink_GoldLeaf_Canvasr_Doll _40"x30"

 FROM THE AUGMENTED ICONOGRAPHY CONCEPT WRITING:

-Anxiety was the most common feeling the righteous Followers of SM experienced.
+Anxiety was the most common feeling the righteous Followers of SocialMedia experienced.
 It was attributed not only to desire and pressure to succeed, but also to project at all times the “right image”, the standards of which were constantly shifting.
 You might agree that it could be a valid reason for anxiety.
 At first glance it appears that <!--Anxiety_Driven--> is created in a state of anxiety, but if you look closely, the main image in the background is Instagram Follow button code.
 We could argue that it might suggest that the act of the following was driven by anxiety, thus turning anxiety into a very profitable tool.

 <!--anxiety_riven--> 2021_Ink_GoldLeaf_ClayBoard_72"x48"x2"_$18,000.00